dodoni/dodoni.github.io/BasicComponents.md

 ﻿## `Dodoni.BasicComponents`

 #### 1. Overview
 This assembly contains basic classes and methods needed for the Dodoni.net project.
 This assembly provide general stuff which is not directly related to mathematical problems, mathematical finance, Excel interface etc.

 #### 2. Dependencies
 This assembly does not depend on any other assembly of the Dodoni.net project.
-However each assembly of the Dodoni.net project depends on `Dodoni.BasicComponents`.
+Instead each assembly of the Dodoni.net project depends on `Dodoni.BasicComponents`.

 #### 3. Main concepts and helpful code snippets
-One may have a look into the unit and integration test projects of `Dodoni.BasicComponents`; see API documentation for more information.
+One may have a look into the unit test project and integration test project of `Dodoni.BasicComponents`; see API documentation for more information.

  **IInfoOutputQueriable**
 It is well-known that the `ToString` method can be used to return a string representation of a specific object.
 In many cases it would be nice to have more than a string representation only, for example a collection of property names and property values etc. That is the reason why the interface `IInfoOutputQueriable` has been established.
 With this interface it is possible to fetch a collection of properties, DataTable objects etc. from a specific instance.
 The values are used for some kind of output only (as in the case of the `ToString()` method), therefore the output is always read-only and often not type safe.
 Moreover the output can be grouped in some _package_.
 This interface is heavily used and allows in a simple way to query some information.